About the author, Steven Carr

 Despite my own election to follow pathways other than Medicine, early success in business and investment has always left me free to keep continuously up to date in science as one interest, and this has always included a large amount of the latest medical research.

-My wife Helen and I have been married for thirty-eight years.
+My wife Helen and I have been married for thirty-nine years.
 We have three children.

 **Serving the same function as the MCAT test in the USA.